← Back to Blog

 That's the founder's curse.
 And also, as it turns out, the founder's superpower.

 I've spent the better part of my career straddling two worlds: the scrappy, high-stakes world of entrepreneurship and the structured, process-driven world of corporate software.
 What I've learned is that the entrepreneurial mindset doesn't have to die when you join a company.
 It just needs to find a different expression.
+And at some point, you stop trying to suppress it entirely.

 The Founder's Curse (and Gift)